khanhha/crack_segmentation/README.md

 # crack_segmentation
-this repository contains code and dataset for my experiment in crack segmentation using the UNet archiecture the dataset is merged from 5 different crack datasets which contain images with corresponding masks. there're also around 500 images labeled by me.
+This repository contains code and dataset for the task crack segmentation using two architectures UNet_VGG16, UNet_Resnet and DenseNet-Tiramusu

+# segmentation dataset
+From my knowledge, the dataset used in the project is the largest crack segmentation dataset so far.
+It contains around 11.200 images which are merged from 12 available crack segmentation dataset.
+The name prefix of each image is assigned to the corresponding dataset that the image belong to.
+There're also images which contain no crack, which could be filtered out by the pattern "noncrack*" All the images in the dataset are resized to the size of (448, 448).

+the two folders images and masks contain all the images the two folders train and test contain training and testing images splitted from the two above folder. the splitting is stratified so that the proportion of each dataset in the train and test folder are similar

+If you want access to the original datasets before they are merged, please contact me through email: khanhhh89@gmail.com

 ![sample result](./assets/intro.png)

-# how to insall library
+# How to insall library
 conda create --name crack
 conda install -c fastai fastai conda install -c conda-forge opencv

-# how to evaluate the result
+# how to evaluate the model
+- download the pre-trained model unet_vgg16 or unet_resnet_101.
+- put the downloaded model under the folder ./models
+- run the code
-python evaluate.py  -in_dir PATH_TO_IMAGE_FOLDER model_path PATH_TO_THE_MODEL -out_dir PATH_TO_OUTPUT_DIRECTORY
+python evaluate_unet.py  -in_dir PATH_TO_IMAGE_FOLDER model_path PATH_TO_THE_MODEL -out_dir PATH_TO_OUTPUT_DIRECTORY

-#how to train the model
+# how to train the model
-step 1. download the merged dataset from the link step 2. run the training code python train.py -data_dir PATH_TO_THE_DATASET_FOLDER -model_path PATH_TO_OUTPUT_MODEL
+step 1. download the merged dataset from the link step 2. run the training code python train.py -data_dir PATH_TO_THE_DATASET_FOLDER -model_dir PATH_TO_MODEL_DIRECTORY -model_type

 # Note: please cite the corresponding papers when using these datasets.